priyanshus/protractor-demo/README.md

 1. Install Node JS on your machine.
 Check it by writing command `npm -version` in command prompt.

-2. Since windows box does not support latest version of Protractor so we have to install an older version but before that make sure you have uninstalled existing Protractor(if you ever installed it, otherwise skip) writing command:
+2. Since windows box does not support latest version of Protractor so we have to install an older version but before that make sure you have uninstalled existing Protractor(if you ever installed it, otherwise skip) by writing command:

 ```
 npm uninstall -g protractor